hpcaubuserguide/hpcaub_userguide/userdoc/octopus/machine_learning.rst

 **check the deep learning framework backend**

-For tensorflow, when the following snippet is executed, the GPU(s) should be displayed in the output (search for ``StreamExecutor device (0): GRID V100D-16Q, Compute Capability 7.0``)
+For tensorflow, when the following snippet is executed:6Q, Compute Capability 7.0``)

 .. code-block:: python

      import tensorflow as tf
      with tf.Session() as sess:
         devices = sess.list_devices()

+the GPU(s) should be displayed in the output (search for ``StreamExecutor device (0): GRID V100D-16Q

 .. code-block:: bash